-- 2.1 The Combined Authority at its Annual General Meeting on 2 June 2021 confirmed the appointment of members nominated by constituent councils to the Overview and Scrutiny Committee. - 2.2 The Board also requested the Overview and Scrutiny Committee to consider the co-option of an independent member (and substitute) from a Constituent Council for the municipal year 2021/22.
-The substitute will not necessarily be required to be a named substitute from the same Constituent Council. - 2.3 In the Centre for Governance and Scrutiny (CFGS) guidance Overview and scrutiny in combined authorities: a plain English guide (2nd Edition) (appended to this report) it is stated that co-opted members can be:
+- 2.1 The Combined Authority at its Annual General Meeting on 8 June 2022 confirms the appointment of members nominated by constituent councils to the Overview and Scrutiny Committee. - 2.2 The Board also requests that the Overview and Scrutiny Committee consider the co-option of an independent member (and substitute) from a Constituent Council for the municipal year 2022/23.
+The substitute will not necessarily be required to be a named substitute from the same Constituent Council. - 2.3 In the Centre for Governance and Scrutiny (CFGS) guidance Overview and scrutiny in combined authorities: a plain English guide (2nd Edition) it is stated that co-opted members can be: